mlrun/mlrun/docs/feature-store/feature-sets.md

    relations is also None, the join is done on the entity.
 Relevant only for Dask and storey (local) engines.<br>
    You can define the relations of a feature set with the relations argument, like this:
    `{"feature_set_name": {"my_column":"other_feature_set_column", ...}...}`<br>
-   See more about joins in [Creating an offline feature vector](./feature-vectors.html#creating-an-offline-feature-vector).
+   See more about joins in [Using joins in an offline feature vector](./feature-vectors.html#using-joins-in-an-offline-feature-vector).

 Example:
 ```python